Creative Branding Tactics to Elevate Your Small Business Visibility

 Wicked pulled off the biggest marketing coup of the year when movie producers teamed up with brands from different sectors.
 Cosmopolitan reports that the movie is doing the absolute most with its Wicked-themed product drops.

-The film collaborated with H&M, Aerie, and Stanley, to name a few, ahead of its anticipated release.
-Brand managers take note.
-This is how you collaborate.
+The film collaborated with H&M, Aerie, and Stanley, among others, ahead of its anticipated release.
+Brand managers take note — this is how you collaborate.

 user-generated-content-1